 5 Public Hearing Non- targeted/broad community Evening staff public hearing held on February 21, 2019 at City Hall, City Council Chambers.
-There were five people in attendance.
-Needs of the community included that Andrews Rd. and Canterbury Rd. needs to have a median, slum and blight in Bonnie Doone, abandoned houses in the Pine Forest community, sidewalk extension to the school at Pine Forest on Andrews Rd., more small business development, improvement of College Lakes Recreation Center Park that doesn't cater to baseball, clean up of area surrounding the new baseball field and there was a comment that the RAMP Program is discriminatory to All comments were accepted. --- ---------------- ------------------------------------- --- --- -------------------------------- --
+There were five people in attendance. community included that Andrews Rd. and Canterbury Rd. needs to have a median, slum and blight in Bonnie Doone, abandoned houses in the Pine Forest community, sidewalk extension to the school at Pine Forest on Andrews Rd., more small business development, improvement of College Lakes Recreation Center Park that doesn't cater to baseball, clean up of area surrounding the new baseball field and there was a comment that the RAMP Program is All comments were accepted. --- ---------------- ------------------------------------- --- -- -------------------------------- --

 Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

-landlards in regards and reasons
+landlords in regards and reasons

-landlords in regards

 to enforcement

 verses

 homeowners.